OpatrilPeter/rs-dca/README.md

 payload: <sequence of `filesize` bytes, original file content>
 ```

-## Notes

-My original Python implementation is available at src/dsa.py.
-Rust version is considerably more robust in error handling and performace and may be used either as library or as commandline executable.

 ## Command line usage

 For complete overview run `dca --help`, but following modes should work.